cryotools/mantra/README.md

 3. When GEE has finsihed loading, the dates for which adequate Landsat scenes are available can be selected (combo box on the top right of the map window).
 Details of the Landsat scenes can be investigated in the "Console" tab.
 4. After selecting a date from the list, GEE will start the processing (may take a while).
 5. After processing has finished, the classification results will be shown in the map, statistics in the pane on the right-hand side.
+6. Optionally, you may save the result as geocoded image file to Google Drive.
+To do so, head over to the "Tasks" tab and click "run" next to the prepared job.
+The resulting image will have five classes coded as:
+    - (0) all non-classified pixels including those off-glacier, affected by Landsat scan-line errors or shadows,
+    - (1) snow-covered pixels,
+    - (2) pixels classified as ice,
+    - (3) pixels classified as debris, and
+    - (4) pixels that do not belong to any of the previous categories, particularly cloud cover.

 # Running the MANTRA Parallel Processing Tool
 1. In the "parallel processing" script, edit the variables `package_number`, `rgi_id`, `start` and `finish` to meet your study subject: